|Best heated||Electric Blanket Heated Throw Flannel||Check Price||

 We may earn revenue from the products available on this page and participate in affiliate programs.

 First things first: You may be wondering what exactly constitutes a throw blanket.
 While there are no specific measurements—no National League of Throw Blanket Artisans who dispense fabric weight, size, and material requirements—everybody’s pretty much in agreement that it is what it sounds like.
 A throw blanket is something you throw on yourself when you’re, say, lounging on the couch or taking a nap and not what you burrow into and cover yourself with when you tuck in at night for six to nine hours.
 (Those other things are comforters, quilt blankets, duvets—basically everything but throws.)
 Throws are often 50 inches by 60 inches, but they certainly don’t have to be, and when it comes to style, they’re all over the map.
 Does your mom have a cashmere square in a tartan print with fringe folded over her easy chair?
 That’s a throw.
 Your boho bestie keeps a nubby fleece rectangle on her couch and cocoons into it while she’s watching TV?
 Also a throw.
 Fluffy blankets, comfy blankets, super-soft blankets—all potentially throws!
 What’s important isn’t so much what it’s called like the fact that there is a best throw blanket that suits your warmth needs and style preferences.

-- Best heated throw blanket: Electric Blanket Heated Throw Flannel
+- Best heated: Electric Blanket Heated Throw Flannel

-- Best faux fur throw blanket: Everlasting Comfort Luxury Faux Fur Throw Blanket
+- Best faux fur: Everlasting Comfort Luxury Faux Fur Throw Blanket

-- Best weighted throw blanket: Sivio Luxury Shaggy Longfur Weighted Blanket
+- Best weighted: Sivio Luxury Shaggy Longfur Weighted Blanket

-- Best cashmere throw blanket: Extra Soft Cashmere Wool Throw Blanket
+- Best cashmere: Extra Soft Cashmere Wool Throw Blanket

 The most important features to consider when buying a throw blanket